 Pupils are introduced to a range of more demanding tasks in Year 9.
 Reading increases in complexity and maturity of text and theme, and pupils’ critical responses are encouraged.
 A complete Shakespeare play is studied and examined in the Trinity term.

 Pupils in Year 9 start the Edexcel IGCSE Mathematics course with the aim of finishing the course by the end of the Michaelmas Term in Year 11.
 The year group is setted and is normally expanded from four sets in Year 8 to five sets in Year 9, with a corresponding reduction in set size.
-Set 1 is often slightly smaller as students in this set will have been identified as pupils who are able to be accelerated, finishing their IGCSE course at the end of Year 10.
-They sit the external examination in January of Year 11 and move on to the OCR Additional Mathematics course.
+The top set is often slightly smaller as students in this set will have been identified as pupils who are able to prepare for the additional qualification of IGCSE Further Pure Mathematics which will be examined, along with IGCSE Mathematics in May of Year 11.
 Set 5 is often smaller and is usually made up of students who will sit the Foundation Tier of IGCSE.
 New entrants to Year 9 are given a mathematics competency test to inform appropriate setting.

 In Year 9, students are exposed to a wider range of grammatical structures which help them to understand and use more complex sentences.
 While increasing their awareness of the Francophone world, students are introduced to basic translation and start to explore exam technique by working through GCSE-style questions.

 In Year 9, pupils continue with the German or Spanish they started in Year 8 but with two additional lessons in order to optimise genuine choice at GCSE.